weburg/generic-http-web-service-server-java/README.md

 ### Running the server

-If using the CLI, ensure Java 11 or better and Maven are installed and that you are in the project directory.
+If using the CLI, ensure Java JDK 11 or better and Maven 3 or better are installed and that you are in the project directory.
 Run:

 `mvn compile exec:exec`